skstan256/startup/notes.md

 - `pm2 save`
 - THE DAEMON PM2 STUFF IS ALREADY SET UP FOR SIMON AND STARTUP - shouldn't have to touch pm2 at all - in the `deployService.sh`

+## Deployment
+- In case of system failure, you can debug in the production environment, but GO BACK AND CHANGE IT IN THE DEVELOPMENT ENVIRONMENT!
+NEVER make 'permanent' changes in the production environment.
+The next time you push, you'll erase it.
+Github -trigger-> Continuous integration --testing,auto-deploy-> staging
+                                          '--manual-deploy-> production
+- continuous deployment is also a thing
+- interruptive deployment: stop, replace, start, pray it works
+- rolling drain and replace: multiple servers with load balancer; drain, stop, start...repeat -- basically, have multiple servers going, then stop all requests to a specific server (let it 'drain'), so you can safely stop it, update it, start it again, then move on to the next one
+- canary: gradual with error monitoring -- sends like 99% of traffic to old version and 1% to new version.
+If it still works, have the load balancer gradually increase the traffic going to the new version, then tear the old one down
+- blue/green: have two different production environments -- one new version, one old version.
+If the new version fails, fall back on the blue.
+You can also have one for staging, then switch to production
+- A/B: for doing marketing tests, etc. -- based on some criteria, the load balancer sends some traffic to B instead of A
+-

 # Deploying to Start-Up Website:
 Simon: `./deployFiles.sh -k /Users/sarah/cs260.pem -h webbrain.click -s simon`